drjkuria/applied-data-science/README.md

 This repository contains the code for Applied Data Science with Python, by IBM CognitiveClass.

 ## About the course
 This is a three-part course of the Applied Data Science with Python learning path.
 The course focuses on getting hands-on experience using the Python for Data Science.
-The repository constitutes the following three courses in their respective directories.
+The repository constitutes Jupyter `Notebooks` for the following three courses in their respective directories.

 - **Python for Data Science**
 - **Data Analysis with Python**